Sara Berkai

 About

-Sara Berkai is an entrepreneur and investor interested in play, education and technology.
-A first-generation student with an MSc in Child Development from the University of Oxford and a first-class BSc from University College London, she has been recognised by Forbes 30 Under 30 and with awards from AnitaB.org, Innovate UK, The Conduit, and the UN's ITU.
-She has delivered lectures at UC Berkeley, MIT, and the University of Oxford, and serves on the advisory boards of UCL School of Management and SXSW EDU.
-Berkai is the founder and CEO of Ambessa and also founded the First Venture Award, a grant programme encouraging young students to pursue social entrepreneurship.
+Sara Berkai is a British Eritrean entrepreneur and investor based in New York.
+Berkai is the founder and CEO of Ambessa, designing DIY kits encouraging kids globally to build, and TAVI, a home for young makers.
+A first-generation graduate with an MSc in Child Development from the University of Oxford and a first-class BSc from University College London, she has been recognised by Forbes 30 Under 30, AnitaB.org, Innovate UK, The Conduit, CHANEL and the UN's ITU.
+Berkai has delivered lectures at UC Berkeley, MIT, and the University of Oxford, and serves on the advisory boards of UCL School of Management and SXSW EDU.
+Berkai also founded the First Venture Award, a grant programme encouraging young students to pursue entrepreneurship.

 Ambessa

 In 2020, during her master's degree, Berkai founded Ambessa, a social enterprise encouraging children to build and learn science through play.
 For every DIY kit purchased, one is donated to a displaced child who lacks access to consistent electricity.
-With over 250 million children currently out of school and 40 million displaced, Ambessa teaches and sparks confidence through hands-on making.
+With over 250 million children currently out of school and 40 million displaced, Ambessa teaches science through hands-on making.
 Launched via a successful grassroots Kickstarter campaign, Ambessa has been featured in WIRED, The Financial Times, Fast Company, and Disegno.
 The company won Dezeen's Product of the Year, and its kits are now available in schools and museums globally.
+Ambessa has donated thousands of kits globally across Europe, Asia and Africa and partners with MIT, University of Oxford and Girl Scouts.

 First Venture